alcapriles/Music-Box/README.md

 # Music-Box
-Score printing from audio input written in Python.
+Musical score printing from audio input written in Python.